 Located an hour outside of Boston, the Gropius House served as the architect's home during his tenure at Harvard University's Graduate School of Design.
-After securing funding for the project from a generous local patron, Helen Osborne Storrow, Gropius (with the help of his wife, Ise, daughter Ati, and partner Marcel Breuer) designed a striking white box that reflected both the progressive teachings of the Bauhaus and the local vernacular traditions of New England.
-Combining regional building practices (wood clapboard, fieldstone foundation, brick fireplace wall) with mass-produced and prefabricated materials (glass block, steel sash windows, I-beams), Gropius created an efficient residential machine that somehow seems both modern and traditional, regional and international, stable and disruptive.
-Modest in scale and simple in finishings, the house proved revolutionary, helping to chart a new course in American architecture.
+After securing funding for the project from a generous local patron, Helen Osborne Storrow, Gropius (with the help and influence of his wife, Ise, daughter Ati, and partner Marcel Breuer) designed a striking white box that reflected both the progressive teachings of the Bauhaus and the local vernacular traditions of New England.
+Combining regional building practices (wood clapboard, fieldstone foundation, brick fireplace wall) with mass-produced and prefabricated materials (glass block, steel sash windows, I-beams), the Gropius team created an streamlined residential machine that somehow seems both modern and traditional, regional and international, stable and disruptive.
+Modest in scale and simple in finishings, the house helped chart a new course in American architecture.

 Cheers to Mr. Gropius.

 All photographs on today's post are part of the Library of Congress's HABS collection (MA-1228).